mako-taco/dipstick/README.md

 ## Contributing

 Contributions are welcome!
+Please see our [CONTRIBUTORS.md](./CONTRIBUTORS.md) guide for detailed information about:

+- Setting up the development environment
+- Running tests and code quality checks
+- Code style guidelines
+- Submitting pull requests

+For quick contributions:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Run `npm run check && npm test`
-Please feel free to submit a Pull Request.
+5. Submit a Pull Request
    `